By Nick Webb

 by Alyssa Jenkins

 For this CYOA I took a survey on school campus life, by asking students in some of my classes, who were mostly seniors.
 I asked 25 people five different questions.
 It was pretty interesting to see how involved the people are in the school life.
 3 out of 5 people said they were planning on going to most of the football games this season.
 4 out of the 5 people said that they were planning on buying a parking spot.
 3 out of the 5 people said that they drive.
 1 out of the 5 people said that they are involved in clubs.
-5 out of 5 so that they have friends and it most classes.
+5 out of 5 say that they have friends in most classes.
 I was not very surprised by these results because not all the students I asked we’re seniors.
 But it was interesting to see how independent students are by driving themselves to school everyday.

 by Sarah Shields,